jec/jeclib-scala/README.md

 This DNS resolver is an Akka Actor that does DNS resolution of most common resource record types (A, AAAA, CNAME, MX, NS, SOA) and caches the results.

+_Note: The quick and dirty testing does not stub out the DNS lookups and results in network access.
+Further, some tests are currently failing because of obsolete names._

 # URI

 This is a simple wrapper around java.net.URI that provides a couple unapply()